Proposing a New Programme

 The following types of programmes can be created via the exceptional programme modification process (this list is not exhaustive):

-• A programme for delivery at the Dubai campus, based on an Edgbaston programme (note this will require the completion of a Dubai Approval in Principle form before submission of the programme modification form).
+• A programme for delivery at the Dubai campus, based on an Edgbaston programme (note this will require the completion of a Programme Proposal (Part A: Strategic Approval) form before submission of the programme modification form).

-• An Apprenticeship version of an existing programme (note this will require the completion of an Apprenticeship Approval in Principle form before submission of the programme modification form, and it must be accompanied by an Apprenticeship checklist).
+• An Apprenticeship version of an existing programme (note this will require the completion of a Programme Proposal (Part A: Strategic Approval) form before submission of the programme modification form, and it must be accompanied by an Apprenticeship checklist).

-• A Distance Learning version of an existing programme (note this will require the completion of an Apprenticeship Approval in Principle form before submission of the programme modification form).
+• A Distance Learning version of an existing programme (note this will require the completion of a Programme Proposal (Part A: Strategic Approval) form before submission of the programme modification form).

 • Creating an additional award, e.g. an MSci version of an existing BSc.